-Employer Direct Healthcare, LLC (”EDH”) respects the privacy of everyone visiting our website or using any of the solutions or tools used on our website.
+Employer Direct Healthcare, LLC and its affiliates (“EDH”, “we”, “our”) respects the privacy of everyone visiting our website, using our mobile applications, or using any of our other related solutions or tools.

 - Mailing address (including billing and shipping addresses)